 If you are charged with a felony in North Carolina you are subject to structured sentencing upon conviction.
 Depending on your charge/s and record that could equal mandatory jail time.
 Anyone facing the possibility of imprisonment has the right to counsel whether appointed by the court or counsel of their own choosing.
 Never waive your right to Court appointed counsel unless you are 100% certain you can hire your own.
 Remember you can always fire your Court appointed lawyer and hire your own later.

-If your loved one is currently under a high secured bond or yet to have a bond hearing then you may be able to request a bond hearing and reduction.
+If your loved one is currently under a high secured bond or yet to have a bond hearing then you may be able to request a bond reduction.
 Generally speaking, it is best to get defendants out of jail as soon as possible to gather evidence and start preparing an aggressive defense.

 - Obtain property by false pretense